apache/flink/docs/dev/table/connectors/formats/canal.zh.md

 * This will be replaced by the TOC
 {:toc}

 [Canal](https://github.com/alibaba/canal/wiki) is a CDC (Changelog Data Capture) tool that can stream changes in real-time from MySQL into other systems.
-Canal provides an unified format schema for changelog and supports to serialize messages using JSON and [protobuf](https://developers.google.com/protocol-buffers).
+Canal provides an unified format schema for changelog and supports to serialize messages using JSON and [protobuf](https://developers.google.com/protocol-buffers) (protobuf is the default format for Canal).

 Flink supports to interpret Canal JSON messages as INSERT/UPDATE/DELETE messages into Flink SQL system.
-This is useful in many cases to leverage this feature, such as synchronizing incremental data from databases to other systems, auditing logs, materialized views on databases, temporal join changing history of a database table and so on.
+This is useful in many cases to leverage this feature, such as
+ - synchronizing incremental data from databases to other systems
+ - auditing logs
+ - real-time materialized views on databases
+ - temporal join changing history of a database table and so on.

-Note: Support for interpreting Canal protobuf messages and emitting Canal messages is on the roadmap.
+*Note: Support for interpreting Canal protobuf messages and emitting Canal messages is on the roadmap.*

 Dependencies
 ------------